Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hilltoppers covered the spread in their only game when favored by 18 points or more.

-- When Western Kentucky churns out over 415.1 yards, the team is 4-3 against the spread and 4-4 overall.
+- In games that Western Kentucky amasses over 415.1 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have turned the ball over nine times this season, two fewer than the Owls have forced (11).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.